 This step is low-hanging fruit but don’t skip it!
 Pinterest has a handy widget builder that allows you to build widgets to add to your website so website visitors can see your boards, follow your account or Pin images directly from your blog onto their Pinterest page.
 If you write a super valuable blog post that people will want to refer back to or keep handy, then you want to make it really easy for them to do so!
 And since you’re probably putting 100% into every last one of your blog posts so they are going to be worth saving for future reference.
 Remember the more people Pinning your Pins increases the chances you’ll get more traffic from Pinterest.

-And now Edgar is an official Pinterest Marketing Partner and you can now unlock the power of Pinterest with MeetEdgar!
-Sign up for a free 7-day trial of Edgar today to get started automating your Pinterest strategy.
+Did you know Edgar is an official Pinterest Marketing Partner which means you can unlock the power of Pinterest with MeetEdgar!

 Pin this for future reference 👇